KevinColemanInc/yeet_dba/README.md

 - [x] add rake task identify all dangling records
 - [x] add rake task to automatically nullify or destroy dangling records
 - [x] run adding foreign keys as rake task instead of generating a migration
-- [ ] support "soft delete" gems
-- [ ] Use rails associations to find columns that should be "not null" to [improve performance](https://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search)
+- [x] Use rails associations to find columns that should be "not null" to [improve performance](https://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search)

 ## Development